Mark Twain famously said "Buy land. They're not making it anymore." However, in many cases, it's not that simple.

 In addition, there is also a closing fee with each of the investments that you make, although it varies based on each deal.
 The average sits around 2% of your total investment amount for that property.

 Since AcreTrader does offer services for farm owners as well it is important to note that they do take a 5% fee when the underlying property is sold.
+They do this by acting as the real estate brokerage in the transaction and taking part in the typical real estate commission.
 This does not affect their investors as the owner of the property will be paying this fee.

-The 5% fee for farm owners is how AcreTrader makes the majority of its money and the management fee is more of a break-even for them.
+The 5% fee for farm owners is how AcreTrader makes the majority of its money and the annual management fee is relatively break-even for them.

 While many other platforms will also take a performance or incentive fee, AcreTrader does not.
 This means that all of the upside goes to the investors and there is no cap on return potential.